Tampa Wrongful Death Attorney

 - Medical and funeral expenses.

 - Pain and suffering.
 In some cases, the deceased person’s final injury or illness may not have been outright fatal.
-If the deceased spent time in the hospital or had to experience a decline before succumbing to the final injury or illness, the surviving family can sue for the pain and suffering the deceased experienced in that time.
+If the deceased spent time in the hospital or had to experience a decline before succumbing to the final injury or illness, the surviving family can therefore sue for the pain and suffering the deceased experienced in that time.